How to Add Hours to Time in Excel Vba

 The x function is used to perform time arithmetic in Excel VBA.
 With the Dateadd function, you can add not only hours, but also year, quarter, month, day of the year, day, day of the week, week, minute, second.

-The syntax of Dateadd function is:
+The syntax of the DateAdd function is: DateAdd(interval, number, date).

 Simple way